vtika16/getting-and-cleaning-data-project/Codebook.md

-##Codebook
+#Codebook
 The Identifiers of the data are:
-*Subject - ID
+1. 'Subject' - ID
-*Activity - type of activity performed that was measured
+2. 'Activity' - type of activity performed that was measured